Hayley-Kwok/com3529-assignment/Readme.md

 # Test Package

-This folder consists of tests in two categories. <br>
+The test folder consists of tests in two categories. <br>

 ## Generated Tests (`generatedTestCases` Package)

 These are the test cases automatically generated by the program for part 2 of the assignment.
 The code that instruct the creation of these tests are in `src/main/java/uk/ac/shef/com3529/assignment/EntryPoint.java`. <br>
-More details of these tests are in `src/main/java/uk/ac/shef/com3529/assignment/Readme.md`.
+More details of these tests can be found in part 2 description or the `EntryPoint.java`.

 ## Rest of the tests